 Though horizontal vinyl panels are a classic choice, there are other options to consider.
 Vertical panels, board and batten, shakes (where the vinyl mimics the look of wood), and scalloped siding can stand alone to create a uniform look or be mixed and matched to offer different textures and increase your home’s custom appeal.
 For instance, siding in a cedar shake style can be paired with board and batten panels to create an eye-catching look.
 Horizontal siding combined with vinyl cedar shakes and scalloped vinyl can create the look of a quaint gingerbread house.
 And if your gingerbread lookalike gets dirty, all it needs is a quick wash with a hose for its former glory to be restored.

 Wood siding is often viewed as traditional, rustic, and warm.
 But with this option comes the threat of termites, weather-warping, high installation costs, and the demands of regular maintenance.
+When you spot termites, it’s best to get termite treatment as soon as possible.
 Fiber cement—composed of wood fibers, sand, and cement—is molded and embossed in a way that offers the look of wood without the worry.

 This siding choice (also known as HardiePlank® after its creator, John Hardie), is stronger than wood, more durable than vinyl, moisture and UV resistant, no match for pesky termites, mold and rot resistant, and comes in many finishes.
 These benefits come at a cost two or three times higher than vinyl, but fiber cement offers a longer life span than wood, a warranty of at least 30 years, and a chip-resistant guarantee of at least 15 years.
 Given all the benefits, it’s no surprise that this option is growing in popularity!